HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 Specialty Auto-Sports, Inc.

-• An independent heater-defroster plenum is hidden from view under the dash
+• An independent AC-heater-defroster plenum is hidden from view built into the plenum structure of the car - just like a modern car

-• controls are electric servo actuated which gives a selective variable temperature control
+• controls are electric servo actuated which gives a blended variable temperature control.
+You can choose to send either only Cool Air or Heated air or a blend through the system.

 • Heat is obtained from thermostatically controlled constant source 195F hot engine water